Scotland's NC500 is a spectacular 500 km touring route around northern coast, starting in Inverness.

 We stayed in everything from castles to farm houses.
-If you decide to explore Scotland's answer to Route 66, we suggest you try all the North Coast Accommodation there is; so, to make that easy, we're breaking down the pros and cons of where we stayed.
+If you decide to explore Scotland's answer to Route 66, we suggest you try all the different types of accommodation there is; so, to make that easy, we're breaking down the pros and cons of where we stayed.

 Inverness: Kingsmills Hotel